Career Pathways Program

 The Career Pathways Program enthusiastically welcomes community involvement in its mission to assist adult learners.
 Volunteers can help in the following ways:

-If you are interested in volunteering with a Career Pathways Program, complete the online Volunteer Sign-Up form, or you can call or contact our Volunteer Coordinators to sign up for a FREE training:
+If you are interested in volunteering with a Career Pathways Program, please call or contact our Volunteer Coordinators to sign up for a FREE training:

 Centre County (State College & Bellefonte)